microsoft/bedrock/docs/firstWorkload/README.md

 +----[SHA256]-----+
 ```

-This will create our keys for our GitOps workflow:
+This creates the private and public keys for our GitOps workflow:
-1. The private key for Flux to authenticate against the GitOps repo and,
+1. Private key: for Flux to authenticate against the GitOps repo
-2. The public key for the GitOps repo to validate the passed credentials.
+2. Public key: for the GitOps repo to validate the passed credentials.

-The public portion of the key pair will be uploaded to GitHub as a deploy key in the next step and we will utilize the private portion of the key later during the cluster deployment of Flux.
+The public key will be uploaded to GitHub as a deploy key.
+The private key will be used during the cluster deployment of Flux.

-### Grant Deploy Key Access to the Manifest Repository
+### Add Deploy Key to the Manifest Repository

-We next need to add the public key of this key pair to our repository (you will need ownership permissions to the git repo for this step).
+Prerequisites:
+- Ownership permissions to the git repo

+Steps:
-First, copy the contents of the public key to your clipboard using one of the two methods below as appropriate for the platform that you are using:
+1. Copy the contents of the public key to your clipboard:

-MacOS
+**MacOS**

 ```bash
 $ pbcopy < ~/cluster-deployment/keys/gitops-ssh-key.pub
 ```

-Ubuntu (including WSL)
+**Ubuntu (including WSL)**

 ```bash
 $ cat ~/cluster-deployment/keys/gitops-ssh-key.pub | xclip
 ```

-Next, on the Github repository, select `Settings` -> `Deploy Keys` -> `Add deploy key`.
-Give your key a title and paste in the contents of your public key and check the checkbox to allow the key to have `Write Access`.
+2. On the Github repository, select `Settings` -> `Deploy Keys` -> `Add deploy key`.
+Set the title and paste the contents of the public key.
+Check the  **Allow Write Access** option.

 ![enter key](./images/addDeployKey.png)

-Click "Add key", and you should see:
+3. Click "Add key", and you should see:

 ![key result](./images/deployKeyResult.png)